MGHollander/zsh-dotfiles/README.md

 ## To do

 - Clean up and add a list with all functionalities included in the dotfiles.
 Describe things that happen in files that do not have aliases or functions, but do have useful functionalities (.bash_prompt, .exports, etc.).
 - Check if the original dotfiles contain an installer and (re)add this to my version.
 Also add new stuff such as bash-completion (via Homebrew) and drush.
 Maybe run `brew services list` to see what is installed via Homebrew.
+- Split up the scripts in smaller bits.
+For example valet/create-db.sh and mysql/create-db.sh.
+That makes it easy to swap out tasks in the main script.
+And makes it more flexibel.